Herman Emmanuel Fankem

 Herman Emmanuel Fankem (born September 12, 1980) is the main pseudonym used by an unidentified Cameroonian serial fraudster who has refused to identify himself to Canadian authorities since his 2013 arrest for participating in an advance-fee scam.
-He has been held in the maximum-security Central East Correctional Centre in immigration custody since his arrest, and has yet to be identified.
+He has been held in immigration custody in the maximum-security Central East Correctional Centre since his arrest and has yet to be identified.
 He is the longest-serving detainee on immigration charges in Canada.

-Fankem insists that he is a French citizen visiting from England and has been uncooperative in attempts to identify him, sometimes threatening and insulting officers, and has refused to be photographed or fingerprinted.
+Fankem claims that he is a French citizen visiting from England.
+He has been uncooperative in attempts to identify him, sometimes threatening and insulting officers, and has refused to be photographed or fingerprinted.
 He has used at least ten aliases spanning six countries, all linked to past convictions of fraud, falsifying documents, and impersonation.
 In 2020, the Ontario Superior Court of Justice determined that he was a Cameroonian national, likely born in Douala with the first name "Emmanuel", and ordered his prolonged detention.

 Early life, identities and crimes

 The National Police of Cameroon stated that a man with a similar name as Fankem was a clothing vendor near Douala and provided Canadian investigators with pictures of Fankem in his youth and in England.
 Fankem moved to Britain and was registered to the British Home Office as Cameroonian national Bouon Emmanuel Fébile, born September 13, 1978.
 Fankem received two Cameroonian passports in 1997 and 2002 with slightly differing names and dates of birth, neither of them with the surname Fankem.
-One passport lists a name for his father while the other does not, while both passports list the same person as his mother.
+One passport lists a name for his father, while the other does not; both passports list the same person as his mother.

 Fankem was arrested in 2007 in London for using fraudulent documents under the identity of a Haitian national named Joseph James, born July 20, 1979, and was detained by immigration police.
-He stated that he did not want to stay in the United Kingdom, and had already purchased a plane ticket to Canada.
+He stated that he did not want to stay in the United Kingdom and had already purchased a plane ticket to Canada.
 He was sentenced to 8 months in prison.
 Fankem was again arrested in Britain in 2009 under the Cameroonian identity of Herman Kemté, born September 13, 1979, on charges of fraud, and was sentenced to 12 months imprisonment.
 The same year, police in Paris dismantled a passport forging ring and arrested a man who sold alongside 42 documents, among them a passport under the name Herman Emmanuel Fankem, born September 12, 1980, in Ivry-sur-Seine.
 Fankem had obtained travel documents in France using a crudely forged birth certificate supposedly issued in 2009 by the civil registry of Ivry-sur-Seine.
-In 2010, Fankem was arrested in France trying to board a flight to Canada using a forged passport using the name Herman Fankem.
+In 2010, Fankem was arrested in France trying to board a flight to Canada using a forged passport with the name Herman Fankem.